 • The Global Volunteer: Free Travel Opportunities to Help Abroad With Gap Year Programs, The Peace Corps, WWOOF and More (https://amzn.to/2MxVo6h)

 • Taste Torino: The Local Scoop on Food Paradises, Museums and Secret Sites in Turin (Travel Guide) (https://amzn.to/3b64Jwa)

 • Student of the World: How I Earned a Degree Abroad Debt-free and You Can, Too (Study Abroad Guide) (https://amzn.to/389QYuB)

-Some of my other interests include holistic health, nutrition (I only eat organic or Non-GMO products - it's not as expensive as you may think), hiking, sustainable agriculture, foraging, bouldering, DIY projects, languages, reading.
+Some of my other interests include holistic health, nutrition (I only eat organic or Non-GMO products when I'm in the US- it's not as expensive as you may think), hiking, sustainable agriculture, foraging, bouldering, DIY projects, languages, reading.

 Send me a message.
 I'm friendly!